I was looking to leave an impact, not to upgrade my CV. Thankfully, AIESEC let me do both.

 “My experience taught me more than any book could ever teach me, some things have to be seen in person.”

 My start-up was amazing, and I made a lot of friends at work.
-They were also some of the most dedicated people I’ve ever seen, really trying to make this dream of theirs come true.
-Everyone is equal and gets heard (which is not necessarily true for women in this country).
+They were also some of the most dedicated people I’ve ever seen, working hard to make their dream come true.
+Simply that everyone is equal and can speak up (which is not necessarily true for women in this country).
 They give me constructive feedback when I ask ‘’why’’ and they really cared for my experience in the company.
 To see how Kobe’s employees manage to maintain focus on their main goal in their diverse team was very impressive and admirable.
-And I am very grateful that they have given me as much trust freedom as their usual employees allowing me to develop myself.
+And I am very grateful that they gave me as much freedom as their usual employees.
+Without this trust I wouldn’t have developed myself that much!

 Eu te amo Brazil!
 Can’t wait for my return.